godotengine/godot-docs/tutorials/physics/using_jolt_physics.rst

 The Jolt physics engine was added as an alternative to the existing Godot Physics physics engine in 4.4.
 Jolt is developed by Jorrit Rouwe with a focus on games and VR applications.
-Previously it was available as a extension but is now built into Godot.
+Previously it was available as an extension but is now built into Godot.

 It is important to note that the built-in Jolt Physics module is considered